SEESolutions-it/DpdlEngine/README.md

 The Dpdl script examples files are located in the folder ./DpdlLibs/

-* Compresses and de-compresses a string of data using java.util.zip.GZIP* classes
+* Compresses and de-compresses a string of data with zip

 	[dataCompress.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/dataCompress.h)